PrimeTimeTran/next-blog/data/blog/design patterns/dp-decorator.md

 The logic isn't that complicated, but if we performed this type of conditional checks in our partials we might find that the same logic was repeated quickly.

+# Conclusion

-### The Decorator Design Pattern does the following
+The Decorator Design Pattern does the following:

 - Extracts conditional logic out of the front end partials.